As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

 New users should check if all devices they want to buy can connect using the same method.
 Mixing different communication types can cause problems unless a compatible hub is used.
 This makes it easier to manage the system from one place or app.

-How to Choose Affordable Smart Home Devices That Work
+How to Choose Affordable Devices That Actually Work Together

 Entry-level smart home devices can be affordable while still offering reliable features.
 New users can set up automated routines and control their home without spending much money.